 THE EXERCISE OF FAITH

 There has been a “word of faith” teaching, the idea being that if we “speak the word,” creative energy will be released that will arrange or change our environment as we desire.
 This is to have faith in faith instead of in the Lord Jesus.
-It is actually a metaphysical practice, as we see it, and not Christian at all.
+As we see it, it is actually a metaphysical practice and not Christian at all.

 There has been the teaching that faith is merely confidence in experience.
 “If I sit down in a chair I have faith it will support me.”